 3. Convert your photo layers into a set of looping animation frames

 In the top right of the “Timeline” panel you’ll see a little hamburger menu (outlined in yellow).

 Click on the hamburger menu, scroll down, and click on Make Frames From Layers.

 The “Timeline” panel will now show your animation frames in sequence.
-You can drag these around to reorder them (I named my files in sequence to skip this step).
+You can drag these around to reorder them.

 Press the triangular Play icon (outlined in red below) to get an idea of how your GIF will look.
 Also, make sure Forever is selected in the drop down menu to the left (outlined in yellow), otherwise your GIF will only loop a set number of times.